Credit Cards

 • Always double-check the annual fee vs benefits, especially for travel perks (and how much you will actually be using them).

-IN THE NEWS - Wizz Air to exit Abu Dhabi operations end of August
+IN THE NEWS - Wizz Air will exit Abu Dhabi operations end of August

 Just 5 years after launching operations in Abu Dhabi via a joint venture with ADQ, Wizz Air is closing up shop, citing geo-political, regulatory and operational efficiency.
 Long story short, operating so far away from their European hubs has become too expensive without realising the growth ambitions they had.